mozilla/ichnaea/docs/api/geolocate.rst

         "fallback": "ipf"
     }

-Alternatively the fallback field can also state `lacf` for an estimate based on a cell location area.
+Alternatively the fallback field can also state ``lacf`` for an estimate based on a cell location area.

-If no position information could be determined, a HTTP status code 404 will be returned:
+If no position information could be determined, an HTTP status code 404 will be returned:

 .. code-block:: javascript